 7. Bayonetta 2

 It’s no surprise that Bayonetta 2 comes from the same developer responsible for turning Metal Gear into a fast-paced hack and slash game.

 PlatinumGames once again delivers on an exquisite experience featuring some of the strangest combat you may ever get your hands on.
 Bayonetta, the shapeshifting witch, runs headfirst into battle against hordes of demons using her sidearms, a sturdy pair of heels, and her hair.
 Yes, her hair.
 Equipped with magic and her flowing locks, Bayonetta summons an array of brutal weapons and towering figures that lay waste to whoever or whatever blocks her path.

 Some may try to peg this as a Devil May Cry clone, but Bayonetta 2 is its own creature, even stepping ahead of its predecessor in many ways.
 Visually, it’s utterly fascinating to watch and the combat is nothing short of varied, stylish, and engaging.

-It seems like PlatinumGames may know the secret formula in making successful and thoroughly enjoyable hack and slash games.
+It seems like PlatinumGames may know the secret formula for making successful and thoroughly enjoyable hack and slash games.
 Automata is not the first NieR game, but it’s by far the best and is accessible to anyone that didn’t even know the series existed.

 Playing as YoRHa No. 2 Model B (2B) and 9S, players wield short and long swords, spears, and bracers in fast-paced and often chaotic combat.
 The seamless transition from side-scrolling to a 3D open world gives players plenty of chances to admire the gorgeous and detailed world.
 That is when they’re not too busy performing a series of crushing attacks on robotic enemies.